 Call to Order

-Dan Palumbo, Duncan McIver, Roger Ferguson, Fred Morrell, Charles Cockrell, Anthony Pototsky, Sharon Stack, Dave Rudy, George Allison, Linda Bangert, Pete Jacobs, Damodar Ambur, Carrie Creedon, Ed Fasanella, Marilyn Ogburn* and Wayne Richie*. *non-board members
+Dan Palumbo, Roger Ferguson, Fred Morrell, Charles Cockrell, Anthony Pototsky, Dave Rudy, George Allison, Linda Bangert, Damodar Ambur, Ed Fasanella, Dave Reubush, Fred Jones, Ira Abbott, Ray Whipple and Marilyn Ogburn*. *non-board members

 Secretary’s Report – Dan Palumbo

-The June meeting minutes were reviewed and approved.
+The August meeting minutes were reviewed and approved.
 The minutes will be uploaded to the LAA webpage.
+Dan informed the Board that he will not be able to attend the October meeting.

 Treasurer’s Report – Fred Morrell